gonella/twocents/README.md

-# twocents
+# Introduction
-TwoCents - Brazil Financial Tool
+TwoCents - Manage your buy/sell orders of brazilian stocks and calculate all tax involved.